 Dera Amer situated behind the hills of the famous Amer Fort is the ideal location for outdoor recreational and adventure activities in very close proximity to the city of Jaipur.
 The Camp is located at the foothills of the Aravali Range and surrounded by the wilderness of a reserved forest with no urban civilization in the vicinity, just a few hamlets housing the local villagers occupied by farming on the their fields bordering a pretty lake.

-A local Rajput family who themselves reside in the area organize elephant interaction, horse and camel safaris in the jungle using their beautiful home and camp as base as well as getting the guests to interact with the local farmers in the village.
+A local Rajput family who themselves reside in the area have provided a sanctuary for their adopted pets and organize elephant interaction, horse and camel safaris in the jungle using their beautiful home and camp as base as well as getting the guests to interact with the local farmers in the village.
 Ideal natural environment for the resident elephants and camels who are part of the happy Dera Amer family responsible for protecting several hundred hectares of indigenous Aravali Forest land.

 The camp also provides meals, breakfast, lunch, dinner or just high tea of excellent quality and variety in a personalised environment and are fully equipped to cater to any number of people efficiently-majority of the ingredients are fresh and grown organically on the farm, while the elaborate bar serves the most exotic cocktails in a rustic yet luxurious atmosphere.

 A wonderful day of leisure in the comfort of an exclusive and personalised environment and beautiful setting.